kadena-io/chainweb-node/README.md

 ## Docs

 The Kadena Docs site, which can be found [here](https://kadena-io.github.io/kadena-docs/) serves as a source of information about Kadena.
-You can find information about how to interact with the public chain, including how to get keys, view network activity, explore blocks, etc. here [here](https://kadena-io.github.io/kadena-docs/Public-Chain-Docs/).
+You can find information about how to interact with the public chain, including how to get keys, view network activity, explore blocks, etc. [here](https://kadena-io.github.io/kadena-docs/Public-Chain-Docs/).

 If you have additions or comments, please submit a pull request or raise an issue.